AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 ## Volumes

 In our volume shader model the scattering of light in a participating medium is controlled by a volume distribution function (VDF), with coefficients controlling the rate of absorption and scattering.
-The VDF represents what physicists call a _phase function, _describing how the light is distributed from its current direction when it is scattered in the medium.
+The VDF represents what physicists call a _phase function_, describing how the light is distributed from its current direction when it is scattered in the medium.
 This is analogous to how a BSDF describes scattering at a surface, but with one important difference: a VDF is normalized, summing to 1.0 if all directions are considered.
 Additionally, the amount of absorption and scattering is controlled by coefficients that gives the rate (probability) per distance traveled in world space.
 The **absorption coefficient** sets the rate of absorption for light traveling through the medium, and the **scattering coefficient** sets the rate of which the light is scattered from its current direction.
 The unit for these are $m^{-1}$.

 Light can also be emitted from a volume.
 This is represented by an EDF analog to emission from surfaces, but in this context the emission is given as radiance per distance traveled through the medium.
-The unit for this is $W\\,m^{-3}\\,sr^{-1}$.
+The unit for this is $`W\,m^{-3}\,sr^{-1}`$.
 The emission distribution is oriented along the current direction.

 The [&lt;volume>](#node-volume) node in the PBS library constructs a volume shader from individual VDF and EDF components.
 There are also nodes to construct various VDFs, as well as nodes to combine them to build more complex ones.